 At Yogi Counseling, We Specialize in:

-• Complex PTSD/Complex Trauma
+• Complex PTSD/Trauma

 • Grief and Bereavement